AndanTeknomedia/wingp/README.md

 Wingp doesn't need any specific configuration in `php.ini` file.
 Feel free to edit it as necessary.
 These [directives](https://www.php.net/manual/en/ini.list.php) may help.

+To edit `php.ini`, click on menu PHP &raquo; Edit php.ini.
+This will bring editor with the selected PHP version's INI file loaded.
+When you save, the selected PHP version's INI file will be updated, without interferencing with other version's INI file.

+To change INI file of other PHP versions, you need to change active PHP version first.

+To change active PHP version, [click here](#change-active-php-version).

 ### Windows *hosts* File

 Wingp updates Windows hosts file everytime a virtual host added or removed.
 Wingp only map virtual host's name to local loopback IP, for example: